mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 ## *The exercise*

-There is an error that is preventing live coding to be evaluated.
+There is an error preventing the live coding to be evaluated.
 What do you need change?

 <!-- the Maximilian DSP -->